ARMmbed/mbed-os/TEST_APPS/readme.md

 #### Providing Wi-Fi access point information

 If you are using Wi-Fi interface for running the tests, you need to provide also information about the used access point.
-The information can be provided in the used test-config -file.
+The information can be provided in the used test-config file.

 Example of access point information:
 ```